 For dinner, classic Cajun and Creole spices flavor jambalaya and alligator at Molly’s in Soulard.

-Unwind in a cozy room at the St. Louis Union Station Hotel (from $149); the luxury 1894 property is within walking distance of the MetroLink.
+Unwind in a cozy room at the St. Louis Union Station Hotel; the luxury 1894 property is within walking distance of the MetroLink.

 After indulging in the hotel’s breakfast buffet, walk around the nearby Citygarden (download the iPhone app to hear the stories behind the artwork).